[Updated: August 2, 2019]

 Other ways to work with an influencer include collaborating on content, having the influencer guest post or conduct an interview or webinar with the influencer.
 Don't be afraid to think outside the box and create your own influencer marketing strategy to drive your startup to the top.

-8. Find Online Communities to Join
+8. Find Online Communities

 Once you've joined this community, avoid shameless self-promotion.
 Instead, add meaningful comments to conversations and post relevant material that community members will enjoy.